Camcameron/samplecodeProject/README.md

 We need to handle the case where for some reason, the window is not set properly, which in Rust we do with a match statement that simply continues if nothing is wrong and throws an error if something does fail. sdl2::video can be used to get us most of the information we need.
 Passing the initialization flag for the window's type is a bit different in Rust.
 The various types you can pass besides Shown can be found in the /src/sdl2/video.rs file as a windowFlags enum.

+#### Final Notes

+This is an in progress tutorial and is continuing to be updated...